Google Search Operators -- 8 Popular and Useful Commands

 - 404 HTTP Status codes which means the page cannot be found

 - a very low pagerank - which will limit the number of pages Google will crawl

 - server problems that keep the spiders from reaching your content

-You can also dig deeper into your subdirectories by including the names of subdirectories or folders in the domain you search.
+With Google search operators, you can also dig deeper into your subdirectories by including the names of subdirectories or folders in the domain you search.
 For example, you can search for [site:http://www.brightedge.com/products/].
 It can also be helpful to exclude particular subdirectories, such as [site:brightedge.com/products/ -inurl:www].
 This can allow you to get a better idea of where the different articles are living within the website.

 To find sites that are similar to your website, you can type [related:yourdomain.com].
 REI would use [related:REI.com].